 Limekiln State Park is located in the heart of Big Sur and features Redwood trees and miles of rocky Big Sur coast.
-The most prominent features at the park are Limekiln Creek’s 100-foot waterfall and ruins of stone furnaces that were used to produced lime in the late 1890s.
+The most prominent features at the park are Limekiln Creek’s 100-foot waterfall and ruins of stone furnaces that were used to produce lime in the late 1890s.

 12. Kirk Creek Campground

 Kirk Creek Campground is a popular spot to stay along the Big Sur Coast.
-There is not a bad site at the campground but the best views are the closest to the water.
-There is poison oak everywhere including on the trail to the beach so watch where you step.
-Nearby Limekiln State Park is within walking distance. website.
+There is not a bad site at the campground, but the best views are the closest to the water.
+There is poison oak everywhere, including on the trail to the beach, so watch where you step.
+Nearby Limekiln State Park is within walking distance.
+Website.

 13. Treebones Resort